 A tuberculosis outbreak necessitates that the entire herd be slaughtered.
 While the state mandates that the land must remain animal free for 2 years John continues farming crops.

 John’s love for cows and his strong desire to be a dairyman again leads him to Wisconsin where he purchases 30 registered Holsteins.
 He rides back to CA in the boxcar with the animals caring for them along the way, making sure they are fed and milked on the journey.

-Mathew Fiscaini marries Marie Weisner, he continues to grow the dairy operation and purchase neighboring land for crop production.
+Mathew Fiscalini marries Marie Weisner, he continues to grow the dairy operation and purchases neighboring land for crop production.
 Mathew and Marie Fiscalini have 3 children, one of whom is John Fiscalini.

-John Fiscalini graduates from Oregon State with a degree in microbiology and returns home to join the partnership and participate in management of the farming operation.
+John Fiscalini graduates from Oregon State with a degree in microbiology.
+He returns home to join the partnership and participate in management of the farming operation.
 The dairy farm by this time has grown to 540 acres and includes wine grapes and walnut trees.

-The construction of the current state-of-the-art dairy facility begins which includes a milking parlor and the dairies first free stall barn.
+The construction of the current state-of-the-art dairy facility begins, which includes a milking parlor and the dairy's first free stall barn.
 A year later they grow from 500 to 800 milking cows, Mathew Fiscalini is able to experience and oversee the wonderful expansion before he passes in 1993.